Yourtown Winner Sold Properties: Market Performance & Tax Implications

 State-Specific Regulations and Winner Obligations

-New South Wales, Victoria, and South Australia have different regulations.
-A Yourtown draw operating in NSW faces stricter disclosure rules and may require winners to be publicly named (or offer anonymity via trust).
-Winners relocating interstate should confirm the tax and legal treatment of their prize under the new jurisdiction's laws.
+NSW, Victoria, and South Australia have different rules.
+A Yourtown draw in NSW has stricter disclosure rules.
+Winners may need to be publicly named.
+Or they can stay anonymous using a trust.
+Winners who move interstate should check the tax rules in their new state.

-The ATO's treatment of lottery prize homes is consistent across states: the asset is valued at fair market value on the acquisition date for CGT purposes.
-However, state stamp duty, council rates, and probate rules vary.
-Winners should seek professional advice before accepting a prize or planning a sale.
+The ATO treats lottery prize homes the same way across all states.
+The asset gets valued at fair market value on the day you get it.
+This is for capital gains tax.
+But stamp duty, council rates, and probate rules differ by state.
+Winners should get professional advice before accepting a prize.

 Factors Affecting Resale Value of Prize Homes